JuDFTteam/JuKKR/CONTRIBUTING.md

   * Take a look at our [online source code documentation](https://kkr.iffgit.fz-juelich.de/jukkr) and the [readme page](https://kkr.iffgit.fz-juelich.de/jukkr/page/index.html) given there.
   * Bugs?
 Check our [issues page](https://iffgit.fz-juelich.de/kkr/kkrjm/issues) to see if the bug is already known.
 If it is a new one please [submit a new issue](https://iffgit.fz-juelich.de/kkr/jukkr/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=).

+## Structure of the repository

+The *JuKKR* repository is structured in the following way:
+  * `source`: source code, structured in subdirectories
+  * `cmake`: files containing the cmake settings
+  * `tests`: everything needed to run auto-tests
+  * `docs`: source code documentation
+  * `utils`: collection of useful utilities, other tools can also be found in the [masci-tools](https://github.com/JuDFTteam/masci-tools) repository.
+  * `ElementDataBase`: Database of starting potentials, needed by *voronoi*

+Please keep this structure and do your developments in its own branch.

+## Submitting changes

+Create a new branch starting from the `develop` branch (or the `<codename>-develop` branch for the different sub-codes) to implement your changes.
+From there it should be merged into the main `develop` branch before it is merged into the master branch with the next release.

+Please follow our coding conventions below and always write a clear log message for your commits.

+Also remember to update the *UNRELEASED* section of the changelog (given in the file `CHANGELOG.md`).

 ## Testing

 We use [Gitlab's continuous integration](https://about.gitlab.com/features/gitlab-ci-cd/) features to automatically run tests which are intended to ensure the correctness of our code's features.